-As many young kids are stuck sitting in a classroom for long periods of time, with very few social and scenery changes, these kids are bombarded with words from their teachers on how important reading is to their health.
-And with the current uptrend and growing studies in neuroscience, these grammar-nazi teachers are being validated by science.
-It’s a no-brainer, the more time you spend on cerebral activities, the better prepared your brain is to withstand the ravages of age.
-But reading does more than just make you smart.
+As many young kids are stuck sitting in a classroom for a long period of time, with very few social and scenery changes, these kids are constantly told how important reading is to their health.
+With the current uptrend and growing studies in neuroscience, these grammar-nazi teachers are being validated by science.
+It’s a no-brainer, the more time you spend on cerebral activities, the better prepared your brain is going to withstand the ravages of age.
+The benefits to reading do more than just make you smart.
 Reading helps you socially, cognitively and academically.

 Here are 7 benefits to reading: